billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 }
 ```

-Now we see the expect request/response for just a portion of the blob!
+Now you should see the expect request/response for just a portion of the blob!

 ```txt
 GET https://localhost:7098/asset HTTP/1.1